rust-lang/reference/src/items/enumerations.md

 ## Zero-variant Enums

-Enums with zero variants are known as *zero-variant enumss*.
+Enums with zero variants are known as *zero-variant enums*.
 As they have no valid values, they cannot be instantiated.

 ```rust